tksh164/azure-demo-scripts-templates/arm-templates/groundwork-wsfc/README.md

     - The shared data disk for witness is formatted with drive letter `W:` if this VM's fault domain is equals `0`.
 - Client VM

-### Localization scripts
+### Language settings changing scripts

-You can use localization scripts if you need localization.
-The localization scripts for Japanese are located under the `C:\Packages\Plugins\Microsoft.Compute.CustomScriptExtension\x.y.z\Downloads\0`.
+You can use the language settings changing scripts if you want change the operating system's language settings.
+The language settings changing scripts for Japanese are located under the `C:\work`.

-You should run the localization scripts before server's role setup (e.g. Domain controller, Failover cluster node).
+You should run the language settings changing scripts before server's role setup (e.g. Domain controller, Failover cluster node).

-The two scripts change the operating system's language settings.

-Localization steps:
+Steps for changing language settings:

-1. Install the language pack and language capabilities by `lang-jajp-step1.ps1`.
+1. Install the language pack and language capabilities by `lang-step1.ps1`.
 The system reboots after finish the script.
 This script takes few minutes for running.

     ```powershell
-    PS > .\lang-jajp-step1.ps1
+    cd C:\work
+    .\lang-step1.ps1 lang-ws2019-jajp.psd1
     ```

-2. Change language related settings by `lang-jajp-step2.ps1`.
+2. Change language related settings by `lang-step2.ps1`.
 The system reboots after finish the script.
 This script takes less a minute for running.

     ```powershell
-    PS > .\lang-jajp-step2.ps1
+    cd C:\work
+    .\lang-step2.ps1 lang-ws2019-jajp.psd1
     ```

 ### Domain controller VM